 Captains per team are appointed.
 Board order is subject to change.
 All teams shall abide by these rules and regulations and any matters not covered for in these rules and regulations shall be at the discretion of the TBCC director or the head coach whose decision shall be final and no correspondences shall be entertained.

-Welcome IM Ryosuke Nanjo for 2016 Club Championship as a head coach of TBCC teams.
-IM Nanjo will provide analysis and preparations to players as they finish the round on site on an availability basis.
+Welcome IM Ryosuke Nanjo for 2017 Club Championship as a head coach of TBCC teams.
+IM Nanjo will provide analysis and preparations to young players as they finish the round on site on an availability basis.

-All players must be in the TBCC team poloshirt and proper attire.
+All players must be in the TBCC team poloshirt and proper attire for two days.

 Chess Is A Team Sport!